-- Notify the facilities department, the appropriate assistant superintendent, and departments of communications and safety that your school has a gas leak and you have evacuated the school. - Do not re-enter the building until fire or utility officials say it is safe.
+- EVACUATE the building immediately. - Call 911 and report that your school has a gas leak and you have evacuated the school. - Direct the appropriate staff member to close the main gas shut-off valve. - Notify the facilities department, the appropriate assistant superintendent, and departments of communications and safety that your school has a gas leak and you have evacuated the school. - Do not re-enter the building until fire or utility officials say it is safe.